-These are just some of the major undertakings the Board staff and program managers have accomplished in the last six years:
+These are just some of the major undertakings the Board staff and program managers have accomplished in the last seven years:

-FEMA has obligated (to date) \$124.3 million to the water system.
+FEMA has obligated (to date) \$169.3 million to the water system.
 Some of the projects in this area include:

-• Repair of Old Carrollton Pumping Station and Central Yard Annex Building overall complete restoration repairs

-• Modifications to Algiers Water plant disinfection system

-• Removal of residential meters from abandoned accounts
+- Repair of Old Carrollton Pumping Station and Central Yard Annex Building overall complete restoration repairs - Modifications to Algiers Water plant disinfection system - Removal of residential meters from abandoned accounts

-• Since Katrina and through June 3, 2011, 113,244 water main leaks, and house service leaks, hydrant leaks, valve jobs and meter related repairs were made.

-• Also, 16,096 fire hydrants were inspected for pressure, lubricated and painted.
-4,202 valves related to hydrants were inspected.
-Corroded anti-theft devices, which prevent water from being stolen, were replaced on the hydrants

-• Some 7,224 paving jobs related to the repair of leaks were completed.
+- Since Katrina and through July 31, 2012, 125,796 water main leaks, and house service leaks, hydrant leaks, valve jobs and meter related repairs were made. - Also, 18,804 fire hydrants were inspected for pressure, lubricated and painted.
+5,763 valves related to hydrants were inspected.
+Corroded anti-theft devices, which prevent water from being stolen, were replaced on the hydrants - Some 15,781 paving jobs related to the repair of leaks were completed.

-In the area of sewer projects FEMA has obligated (to date) \$136.6 million.
+In the area of sewer projects FEMA has obligated (to date) \$226.5 million.
 Projects included are:

-• Fluidized Bed Incinerator at the East Bank Sewage Treatment Plant

-• Michoud and Lamb Sewage Pumping Stations replacement

-• Mechanical repairs to various citywide sewage pumping stations

-• Continued rehabilitation of the East Bank Sewage Treatment Plant destroyed by Katrina

-• Emergency installation of bypass pumps around damaged sewage pumping stations

-• Sewer line leaks and breaks repairs

-• Electrical repairs to sewage pumping stations

-Following Katrina, the Sewerage and Water Board of New Orleans, Environmental Affairs Division was successful in obtaining a \$400,000 grant from the Delta Regional Authority to develop feasibility and predesign for the project.
+- Fluidized Bed Incinerator at the East Bank Sewage Treatment Plant - Michoud and Lamb Sewage Pumping Stations replacement - Mechanical repairs to various citywide sewage pumping stations - Continued rehabilitation of the East Bank Sewage Treatment Plant destroyed by Katrina - Emergency installation of bypass pumps around damaged sewage pumping stations - Sewer line leaks and breaks repairs - Electrical repairs to sewage pumping stations - Completed the rehabilitation over 60 sewer pumping stations. - Completed sewer repairs related to the Emergency Sanitary Sewer Assessment project. - Hurricane Katrina nearly destroyed the East Bank treatment plant and flooded almost every lift station on the East Bank. - Following Katrina, the Sewerage and Water Board of New Orleans, Environmental Affairs Division was successful in obtaining a \$400,000 grant from the Delta Regional Authority to develop feasibility and pre-design for the project.
 The Environmental Affairs Division was also able to obtain a \$10 million grant from the state's Coastal Impact Assistance Program (CIAP) to construct the first phase of the estimated \$65 million wetland assimilation project.
 Construction of the project has commenced with a 20-acre demonstration project adjacent to the East Bank Sewage Treatment Plant.
-Ground breaking is expected this November.
-The first contract was awarded recently